 KITTITAS by reSAWN TIMBER co. features CHARRED clear vertical grain WESTERN HEMLOCK, burnt in the Japanese style of shou sugi ban and sealed with a 0-VOC oil finish.
 KITTITAS is appropriate for interior wall cladding and ceiling applications.
 KITTITAS is standardly a Class B Fire Rating and can be treated to Class A Fire Rating for Interior Application – please call to inquire.

-reSAWN’s CHARRED offering features cypress, cedar, Accoya, Kebony, black walnut, red oak, white oak, reclaimed hemlock and newly harvested western hemlock that is burnt in the Japanese tradition of shou sugi ban.
+reSAWN’s CHARRED offering features Accoya, Kebony, cypress, cedar, black walnut, reclaimed hemlock and newly harvested western hemlock that is burnt in the Japanese tradition of shou sugi ban.
 Our award-winning CHARRED products pay homage to the traditional Japanese technique of “shou-sugi-ban” aka “yakisugi” without being literal.
 Historically very specific in their definition, “shou-sugi-ban” and “yakisugi” have become common nomenclature for modern charred wood designs in general.
 All of reSAWN’s CHARRED products are made in the USA, in our facility in Telford, PA.

 KITTITAS is finished with a sustainable, plant-based hardwax oil finish that contains 0-VOCs and is available FSC-certified upon request.